-While no one would mistake Galveston with Miami, the truth is that it has quickly grown into one of the busiest cruise ports outside of Florida.
+While no one would mistake Galveston with Miami, the truth is that it has quickly grown into the busiest cruise port outside of Florida.

-Carnival, Disney, and Royal Caribbean have sailed from the island for years, with Royal Caribbean homeporting one of its largest Oasis-class ships at the Texas port.
+Carnival, Disney, and Royal Caribbean have sailed from the island for years, with Royal Caribbean now homeporting one of its largest Oasis-class ships at the Texas port.
 Meanwhile, other lines including Norwegian and Princess are also bringing their ships to the port.
+And a new terminal for MSC is in the works.

 For tens of millions of Texans, the port is within a few hours drive.
 But as Galveston grows as a port, it’s only natural that more people fly in for their cruise.